RelationalAI/rai-workflow-manager/README.md

 ## Support

 This software is released as-is.
 RelationalAI provides no warranty and no support on this software.
+If you have any issues with the software, please file an issue.

 ## License